-In the first case we compute the principal components, using the procedure described in section 3, and choose the one associated with the highest eigenvalue.
-Then to determine if we should include the component associated with the second highest eigenvalue we use a modified version of the Bayes Information Criterion (BIC), proposed by Bai and Ng (2002)2.
-If the inclusion of the second component is rejected the process stops, if not then the same criterion is used again to evaluate the score associated with the third eigenvalue, and so on.
+For PCR we compute the principal components, using the procedure described in section 3, and choose the one associated with the largest eigenvalue.
+Then to determine whether we should include the component associated with the second highest eigenvalue we use a modified version of the Bayes Information Criterion (BIC), proposed by Bai and Ng (2002)2.
+If the inclusion of the second component is rejected, the process stops; otherwise the same criterion is used again to evaluate the score associated with the third largest eigenvalue, and so on.
 A maximum of 10 components is allowed.
-With the PCC the procedure is the same as with the PCR method.
+With the PCC the procedure is the same as the PCR method.
 The only difference is that instead of considering the original variables, these are pre-transformed (as described in section 3).

-For example, if the original variable is a vector x_i , we will work with $z_i = X_i(X_i'X_i)^{-1}y$ (where y is the dependent variable, the h-period ahead inflation rate).
-Finally to estimate the components using the PLS method we use the alternative basis described in proposition 2.
+For example, if the original variable is a vector X_i , we will work with $z_i = X_i (X'i X_i)^{-1'} y$, where y is the dependent variable, the h-period ahead inflation rate.
+Finally to estimate the components using the PLS method, we use the alternative basis described in proposition 2.
 The first component to be included is X(X'y).
-Then one $\overline{}^2$ Bai and Ng showed that the standard BIC can only consistently estimate the correct number of factors if the factors are known.
-If one has to estimate the factors then the BIC may not consistently estimate the correct number of factors.
-The same criterion was used by Marcellino et al. (2003).

-checks if X[(X'X)X'y] should be included.
-If the inclusion is rejected the process stops, if not we check if $X[(X'X)^2X'y]$ should also be included, and so on and so forth.
+Then one checks if X[(X'X)X'y] should be included.
+If the inclusion is rejected, the process stops; otherwise we check if $X[(X'X)^2 X'y]$ should also be included, and so on.
 Again a maximum of 10 components is allowed.

-Two more things should be mentioned.
-First since the PLS and PCR are scale sensitive we followed the suggestion in the literature and, in each regression, we normalized all the variables to have unit variance.
+Two aditional matters should be mentioned.
+First since PLS and PCR are scale sensitive we followed the suggestion in the literature and, in each regression, we normalized all the variables to have unit variance.
 Although not reported, we also considered the case with no normalization.
-The performance of these two methods is severely worse without the normalization. we should also note that since we have 140 explanatory variables and when constructing the X matrix we include two more lags of each explanatory variable, the matrix of explanatory variables has 420 columns.
+The performance of these two methods is severely worse without the normalization.
+We should also note that since we have 140 explanatory variables and when constructing the X matrix, we include two more lags of each explanatory variable, the matrix of explanatory variables has 420 columns.

-To choose the order of the polynomials of $\beta(L)$ and $\gamma(L)$ we use the typical BIC.
+To choose the order of the polynomials $\beta(L)$ and $\gamma(L)$, we use the typical BIC.